trinker/acc.roxygen2/README.md

 acc.roxygen2
 ============

+Currently for personal use.
 A (eventual) collection of tools to make roxygen2 even easier to use (note these functions are designed for windows users and may be extended to Mac)

 ## Installation